der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordIterator.md

 # Methods
 |Method Name|Return Type|Description|
 |-|-|-
-[hasNext](#hasnext)|boolean|Returns a boolean value that determines if this iterator has more keyword elements.
+[hasNext](#hasnext)|Boolean|Returns a Boolean value that determines if this iterator has more keyword elements.
 [next](#next)|[Keyword](./Keyword)|Advances to the next keyword in this iterator and returns it.<br />
 [totalNumEntities](#totalnumentities)|int|Returns the total number of keywords indexed by this iterator.

 ## <a name="hasnext"></a>hasNext
-Returns a boolean value that determines if this iterator has more keyword elements.
+Returns a Boolean value that determines if this iterator has more keyword elements.
 ### Returns:
 |Type|Description|
 |-|-
-boolean|Boolean value that determines if this iterator has more keyword elements.
+Boolean|Boolean value that determines if this iterator has more keyword elements.

 ## <a name="next"></a>next
 Advances to the next keyword in this iterator and returns it.